-When planning your panel design and gating strategy, it is important to have a strong understanding of which markers will be expressed by your populations of interest.
+When planning your panel design and gating strategy, it is important to have a strong understanding of which markers will be expressed by your population of interest.
 Once again, it may be helpful to review past publications for useful information on your cell types.
-Be sure to consider disease state and environmental conditions that may affect marker expression levels.
+Be sure to consider disease states and environmental conditions that may affect marker expression levels.
+“Express Yourself!” – Charles Wright

 3. Am I using the proper controls?

 Including all the necessary controls for your experiment type is critical to successful gating and data analysis!
 These typically include viability dyes as well as FMO, internal negative, unstimulated, and isotype controls.
 Learn More about the different types of controls to consider for your next experiment.
 “Only you can control your future.” – Dr. Seuss

 4.Was my flow rate stable?

 Poor flow rate during your experiment can cause artifacts in the data.
 Eliminate these by plotting time vs scatter to determine how stable your flow was during the cytometry run.
 A good flow rate will plot as a single flat line, whereas poor flow can be identified as uneven spikes and valleys.
 “Be still like a mountain and flow like a great river.” – Lao Tzu

 Using forward and side scatter gates to exclude cells based on size can be useful, but also dangerous.
 Be sure to consider all cell types in your sample, including any cells known to change size under varying conditions.
 Also, ensure the samples you are analyzing are individual, living cells by excluding doublets/clumped cells via pulse gating and dead cells/debris via viability dye and FCC gating.
 “It’s not the size of the dog in the fight, it’s the size of the fight in the dog.” – Mark Twain